GhostStarBiter/VIGINERE_CIPHER/README.md

 1) Copy all files to one folder on your computer;

-2) Place text to encrypt to file in the same folder.

-3) In terminal type "make";
+2) In terminal type "make";

-4) Call program with no parameters to see usage.
+3) Call program with no parameters to see usage.